On the importance of heavy fields in pseudo-scalar inflation: Correlation functions

 is the source from the EM fields to the curvature.
 We have subtracted the vacuum contributions and also the disconnected diagram such as $\langle J\rangle\langle J\rangle$ to the correlation functions.
 We want to compute the correlation functions of the curvature fluctuation $Q(t)=\zeta(t)\zeta(t)\cdots\zeta(t)$ at some specific time outside the horizon,

-where $\boldsymbol{p}_i\equiv \boldsymbol{q}_i/a(t_i)$ and we have used the relation (\ref{commu}) that all sources $J_{\boldsymbol{q}_k}(t_k)$ are commuting variables and we can take them out of the commutators.
+where $\boldsymbol{p}_i\equiv \boldsymbol{q}_i/a(t_i)$ and we have used the relation (\ref{commu}) that all sources $J_{\boldsymbol{q}_k}(t_k)$ are commuting variables and we can take them out of the commutators\footnote{In \cite{Ballardini:2019rqh, Animali:2022lig}, similar results are displayed with gauge fields treated quantum mechanically with out commutation relation (\ref{commu}).}.
 Now the only thing we need to do is computing the commutator of the curvature fluctuations and correlation of the sources.
 Defining the normalized mode function

 then for $t_1>t_2$ we have

 where $a_n\equiv a(t_n)$ and functions $G_k(t,t')$ and $F_k(t,t')$ read

 which are given by the mode functions of the curvature fluctuation in the EFT (\ref{EFTUV}). $G_k(t,t')$ is the retarded Green function.
 After inserting this commutator into (\ref{cf}) and using the mode functions of the EM fields (\ref{Asol}) we can compute the correlation functions of the curvature fluctuation.
 For example, For example, in this paper we calculate the two-point and three-point correlation of inverse decay processes shown as Figure \ref{fig:vertices}.
 From now on we denote $J_i\equiv J_{\boldsymbol{k}_i}(\tau_i)$ for simply.